EndoTaishi/CLASSIC/documentation/runPrep.md

 `singularity pull shub://jormelton/containerCLASSIC`

-And shell into it:
+And shell into it (example assumes you are in the same folder as the .simg file):

-`singularity shell singularity pull shub://jormelton/containerCLASSIC`
+`singularity shell jormelton-containerCLASSIC-master-latest.simg`

 E.g.